 Who would win?
 Annie or Scarface?

-I guess my top films have to say something about me.
-So… I’m going to watch all my top films again plus a few others and see just what that something is.
+I’m going to watch all my top films again plus a few others and see just what they say about me.
 This might take a while.

 I’ve read two reviews so far of “The Tree of Life”, both favorable, and I still don’t understand what it’s about.

-We’ve heard a lot of good things about “The King’s Speech”.
-It got great reviews, my friend recommended it to me, plus it won all those awards.
-So naturally we went to see “Cedar Rapids” tonight.
+We’ve heard a lot of good things about “The King’s Speech” so naturally we went to see “Cedar Rapids”.